 Seller Financing

-This method involves the property seller acting as the lender, providing the buyer with a loan to cover the purchase price, minus any down payment.
+This method involves the property seller acting as a private lender, providing the buyer with a real estate note loan to cover the purchase price, minus any down payment.
 What makes seller financing particularly attractive is its flexibility.

 Terms, interest rates, and repayment schedules can be negotiated directly between the buyer and seller, often allowing for more accommodating conditions than those offered by conventional lenders.